Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QAbstractItemView-selectionCommand-f.rst

     :status: todo
     :pysig: b903108cccc35d579b9eb608833f2a3d
     :realsig: (const QModelIndex&,const QEvent*) const
-    :digest: 54eb0381b045e77feb84b24ac6554940
+    :digest: 398ac4cd0492c3ac95e0929d7ecedd70

-Returns the SelectionFlags to be used when updating a selection with to include the *index* specified.
-The *event* is a user input event, such as a mouse or keyboard event.
+Returns the SelectionFlags to be used when updating a selection model for the specified *index*.
+The result depends on the current :sip:ref:`~PyQt6.QtWidgets.QAbstractItemView.selectionMode`, and on the user input event *event*, which can be ``nullptr``.

 Reimplement this function to define your own selection behavior.